 Your vehicle does not require any oil additives.
-Additives may adversely affect your engine's or transmission's performance and durability.
+Additives may adversely affect the engine or transmission performance and durability.

 Changing the Oil and Filter

 Always change the oil and filter according to the recommendations in the maintenance schedule.
 The oil and filter collect contaminants that can damage your engine if they are not removed regularly.